 Our corporate headquarters is located at 900 E. Old Settlers Blvd, Round Rock, Texas 78664.
 Our phone number is 512-994-4917.
 Our website address is www.ayro.com.
 The information on, or that can be accessed through, our website is not incorporated by reference into this Annual Report.
-We currently lease approximately 23,927 square feet of office and warehouse space under a lease that expires on February 28, 2027, and 7,509 square feet of office space under a lease that expires June 30, 2022.
+We currently lease approximately 23,927 square feet of office and warehouse space under a lease that expires on February 28, 2027.